BrentGG/NP-ZMQ/README.md

 ## Requests and Responses

 The 'Format' sections describes the format that is used for the requests and responses.
 The 'General' sections describes all the general requests that can be made together with their responses.
 The sections after that describe the request and responses per game that can be played in the casino.
 Some requests require the client to be logged in.
 Each table also shows whether a request has been implemented yet.
+Every game section also contains an example of the requests and responses in a time-diagram fashion.

 ### Format